-If you have had scans of your brain, blood vessels and heart as part of your standard clinical care we would like to use these standard scans as part of this research.
-We would also like to gather some information on risk factors for vascular disease and other medical conditions from both your hospital and GP notes.
+For all participants: If you decide to take part you would agree to an interview and a clinical examination by the researcher.
+If you require scans of your brain, blood vessels and heart as part of your standard clinical care we would like to use these standard scans for research.
+We would also like to gather some information on risk factors for vascular disease and other medical conditions from both your hospital and GP notes